odlgroup/odl/README.md

 ODL
 ===

-Operator Discretization Library (ODL) is a python library for inverse problems developed at KTH, Royal Institute of Technology.
+Operator Discretization Library (ODL) is a python library for fast prototyping focusing on (but not restricted to) inverse problems.
+ODL is being developed at [KTH, Royal Institute of Technology](https://www.kth.se/en/sci/institutioner/math).

-The main intent of ODL is to enable mathematicians and applied scientists to use different reconstruction methods on real-world problems without having to implement all necessary parts from the bottom up.
+The main intent of ODL is to enable mathematicians and applied scientists to use different numerical methods on real-world problems without having to implement all necessary parts from the bottom up.
-ODL provides some of the most heavily used building blocks for reconstruction algorithms out of the box, which enables users to focus on real scientific issues.
+ODL provides some of the most heavily used building blocks for numerical algorithms out of the box, which enables users to focus on real scientific issues.

 Features
 --------